Table of contents

 It wasn’t created for farmers

-It’s very possible everyone has heard this one discussed as absolute fact, but it’s simply not true.
-The story goes that Daylight Saving Time was created to give farmers more time out in the fields at night.
+Everyone may have heard this one discussed as absolute fact, but it’s simply not true.
+The story goes that Daylight Saving Time was created to give farmers more time in the fields at night.
 The truth is that the agricultural industry actually lobbied against changing clocks during the year when it was first introduced to the US in 1918.
 Farmers, especially dairy farmers, often have very set schedules, and changing milking time by an hour can be disruptive for both the farmer and their cattle.

 Some blame Daylight Saving Time for the end of drive-in movie theaters